ubc-library-rc/gephi-palladio/content/09_Palladio.md

 ![palladio1.png]({{site.baseurl}}/palladio1.png)

 Network diagrams show the relationships among entities.
-Often, those entities are people or objects, 		 but we can use subject headings as our entities, too.

 To view your data as a network diagram, click on **Graph**.
 (Palladio is using the term "Graph" the way computer scientists do, to mean exclusively a network graph.)

 ![2.png]({{site.baseurl}}/content/2.png)